keithn/vsvimguide/README.md

 ## .vsvimrc

-This is where you can map keys to vim commands.
+This is where you can map keys to vim commands (it lives in your windows user home directory).
 VsVim allows you to bind things to visual studio, and by extension, resharper.
 The following are a number of useful bindings

 ```
 nnoremap gd :vsc ReSharper.ReSharper_GotoDeclaration<CR>